Need the perfect Brussels in one day itinerary? We got you covered with essential tips and an easy to follow Brussels in a day guide.

 Trains are also available from Brussels to neighboring areas.
 This includes both high speed and regular trains.

 Trains are safe and clean.
 We took train journeys from Brussels in the second class compartment and they were comfortable and clean.

 Official Language in Brussels Belgium

-There are 3 official languages in Belgium – French, Dutch and German.
-Due to its close proximity to the French, German and Dutch border, you will see landmarks in dual or triple languages.
+There are 3 official languages in Belgium – French, Dutch, and German.
+Due to its close proximity to the French, German, and Dutch borders, you will see landmarks in dual or triple languages.

 Oh, Bruxelles Midi = Brussel-Zuid = Brussels South Station (they are the same, just different language)

 For a short stay, up to a week or so, staying at a central location will be really convenient for sightseeing, taking trains, shopping and eating.
 We stayed at the central location (at the city centre) and there are hotel options for all budget levels.
 Here are some of our recommendations –

 Hotel Hilton Grand Place – Located close to the iconic Grand Place, the Hotel Hilton Grand Place is a great location to be in.
 This is a luxury hotel with good hospitality and grand rooms.
 The hotel has fitness and banquet rooms.
 It also has big rooms for families

 Hotel NH Collection Brussels Centre –The NH Collection is a vintage hotel, dating back to the 1920’s.
 It is situated in a great location and conveniently close to Grand Place and other sightseeing areas.
 The hotel property has clean rooms, with modern amenities.
 They are welcome pets (Pet friendly)

 EasyHotel Brussels City Centre – Located in a prime area, EasyHotel Brussels is a budget accommodation option.
 We scored a good deal on this hotel and would highly recommend it.
 The rooms were small, but are clean.
 Friendly staff and super helpful.
 Great location – quick access to the train station, grocery, sightseeing.